MicrosoftDocs/bot-docs/articles/bot-framework-azure-proactive-bot.md

 ##Azure Bot Service: Receiving the message back from the Azure Function

-The following snippet of code, shows how to receive the message from the trigger function.
+The following code sample demonstrates how to receive the message from the trigger function.

 [!code-csharp[Receive message from trigger](../includes/code/azure-proactive-bot.cs#receiveTrigger)]